Dropsource/monarch/monarch/README.md

-# Dropsource Storybook
+# Monarch

-Dropsource Storybook lets you generate stories for your widgets.
-Stories are just functions that return a widget.
+Monarch lets you generate stories for your widgets.
+Stories are functions that return a widget in a specific state.
+You can then see those stories in the Monarch UI.

 For example, if you have a widget called `MyFancyCard` that takes in a `title`, then you could write these two stories: